andkov/andriy/content/post/2020-05-21-online-course-and-textbooks/index.md

   - R
   - ggplot2
 subtitle: ''
-summary: 'A list of learning resources that I find particularly useful'
+summary: 'A list of learning resources that I like having on speed daile'
 authors: [Andriy Koval]
 lastmod: '2020-05-21'
 featured: yes